How to write a speculative application

 3. Follow up your application

-You might not hear back straight away.
-That’s perfectly normal!
+You might not hear back straight away, and that’s perfectly normal!
 After a couple of weeks of sending through your application, you may want to follow it up with an email.
 This will give the person you’ve directed it to time to read through your CV and cover letter.
-However, you shouldn’t be overbearing here: it’s good to be persistent but not pestering.
+However, you shouldn’t be overbearing here: you want to be persistent but not pestering.

 Hopefully, your contact will want to either discuss things with you further or even invite you in for an interview.
 Although this is a great opportunity to do some networking, keep in mind that they may not offer you a job there and then.
 In many instances, they might ask you to do some work experience, an unpaid internship, or apply for a similar role to the one you’re interested in.